Cray-HPE/docs-csm/upgrade/1.4.4/README.md

 ***IMPORTANT*** This minor version bump has an unprecedented rolling rebuild.
 This is a friendly reminder that any system administration data living on masters and workers **will be wiped** during the rebuild.
-Administrators are advised to take backups of their local, site files.
+Administrators are advised to take backups of their local site files.

 > Examples:
 >